equalframework/equal-doc/Basics/Testing.md

 }
 ```

-What it does :

-- Tells $status = 'ok' as default, and stores the 'test' function results in $result
+It tells $status = 'ok' as default, and stores the 'test' function results in $result

-- Inside the **if** logic :
+Inside the **if** logic :

 - Checking if both $result and 'return' are stored in array
 - Checking if the 'expected' field has been set
 - Comparing the type of $result with 'return'
 - If $result is an array, calls the array_equals() method to verify if $result and 'expected' are identical
 - If it's not an array, use a simpler method to verify if $result and 'expected' are identical